microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/Update-MgRoleManagementCloudPc.md

     - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition the assignment is for.
   - `[RoleDefinitions <IMicrosoftGraphUnifiedRoleDefinition[]>]`:

-RESOURCENAMESPACES <IMicrosoftGraphUnifiedRbacResourceNamespace[]>: .
+RESOURCENAMESPACES <IMicrosoftGraphUnifiedRbacResourceNamespace1[]>: .
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Name <String>]`: Name of the resource namespace.
 Typically, the same name as the id property, such as microsoft.aad.b2c.
 Required.
 Supports $filter (eq, startsWith).
-  - `[ResourceActions <IMicrosoftGraphUnifiedRbacResourceAction[]>]`: Operations that an authorized principal are allowed to perform.
+  - `[ResourceActions <IMicrosoftGraphUnifiedRbacResourceAction1[]>]`: Operations that an authorized principal are allowed to perform.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[ActionVerb <String>]`: HTTP method for the action, such as DELETE, GET, PATCH, POST, PUT, or null.
 Supports $filter (eq) but not for null values.
     - `[AuthenticationContextId <String>]`: